okviz/okviz.github.io/_docs/smart-filter-pro/options/mode/consolidate-fields.md

 > You cannot filter on every field of your dataset without doing anything, **you must first connect every field** you are interested in to the visual.

 > You cannot set the logical operator to ***OR*** when you filter different fields in the same input, otherwise Power BI will throw an error.
+More information: [Common Issues](../../../issues/common-issues.md#we-cant-display-this-visual-because-a-measure-is-used-in-cross-highlighting-please-remove-the-measure-or-cross-highlight)